 Fortunately, those are not the only alternatives, and there now exist several imaging applications that may not be nearly as well known as the industry heavyweights, but are receiving top marks from software reviewers and consumers.
 One of these is Image for Windows, created and distributed by TeraByte Unlimited.
 This company, located in Las Vegas, Nevada, offers several related products, designed for managing partitions, copying disks, wiping drives, and replacing native boot managers.

 Image for Windows was named a winner of the "2008 Community Choice Awards" in the Disk Imaging Software category, by Windows IT Pro magazine.
 The product costs $38.94, which is arguably a small price to pay for peace of mind.
 The DOS and a Linux versions cost even less, at $29.95.
 The company offers a 30-day evaluation of each one.
-In this article, we will install and try out the latest version of Image for Windows as of this writing, which is version 2.16a.
+In this article, I will install and try out the latest version of Image for Windows as of this writing, which is version 2.16a.

 The downloading and installation process is quite straightforward — similar to that of any other commercial software release.
 After specifying the installation folder, a dialog box displays the various components that are bundled with the package.

 All of the listed components are optional, except of course for the core Image for Windows product files.
 In this case, I declined the last two components.
 The remaining components altogether require approximately 5.5 megabytes of space on the target hard drive.